 The student is expected to take the primary responsibility for learning.
 The student is provided the opportunity to have actual experiences with children and staff in an early childhood program.
 Instruction methods will include, but not be limited to demonstration, discussion, and observation.
-Students may be required to provide videotapes of teaching demonstrations.
+Students may be required to provide videos of teaching demonstrations.
 Interactive sessions (held in person or by email) will encourage students to examine their experiences and get feedback from others.
-Individual conferences (held in person, by email, or by phone) with the instructor will help guide the students toward improved skills in a preschool early childhood setting.
+Individual conferences (held in person, by email, online technology, or by phone) with the instructor will help guide the students toward improved skills in school-age setting.